john-science/john-science.github.io/README.md

 # Antineutrino

 This is a blog-ish thing about my minor obsessions.
 Every day I come across things that I find totally engrossing.
-For five minutes or five weeks I am totally absorbed and can't think of anything else.
+For five minutes or five weeks I am completely absorbed and can't think of anything else.
 If, during the course of these minor obsessions, I generate any useful information or tools, I might share them here.

 **Topics of Interest:**